 Insights

-Significant and Lasting Knowledge Improvement
+Significant Knowledge Improvement

 The multi-modal anti-doping education program significantly improved the knowledge of undergraduate Sports Science students, with partial retention of learning after six months.
 These results highlight the importance of integrating structured and continuous anti-doping education into university curricula, focusing on ASP.
 Additionally, it seeks to strengthen the competencies of future ASP, particularly coaches, to promote a culture of clean sport, and align academic programs with international standards set by the WADA.